You’ll hear these questions asked often. No doubt you’ve asked them yourself.

 Step 1: Calculate your living expenses.

-It’s simple: You need to cover all of your costs and add a bit more.
+It’s simple: You need to cover all of your costs and, ideally, turn a profit.
 But we really do mean all your costs.
 For example, be sure to consider:

 Not sure how much you spend?